microchip-pic-avr-examples/Sensored_SPBLDC_MCHV3_LVMC/README.md

 <p style='text-align: justify;'>

 For more details refer Microchip Application note 'Sensored Single Phase BLDC Motor driver' available at [Microchip web site](https://www.microchip.com/). </p>

-> **_NOTE:_**
-> The project may not build correctly in Windows OS if Maximum path length of any source file in the project is more than 260 characters.
-In case absolute path is exceeding or nearing maximum length, do any (or both) of the following:
-> - Shorten the directory name containing the firmware used in this demonstration.
-If you renamed the directory, consider the new name while reading the instructions provided in the upcoming sections of the document.
-> - Place firmware in a location, such that absolute path length of each file included in the projects does not exceed the Maximum Path length specified.
-Refer to MPLAB X IDE help topic <i>“Path, File, and Folder Name Restrictions”</i> for details.

 ### Basic Demonstration
 <p style='text-align: justify;'>